ipfs/kubo/filestore/README.md

 Before performing maintenance any invalid pinned blocks need to be manually unpinned.
 The maintenance commands will skip pinned blocks.

-Maintenance commands are safe to run with the daemon running, however if other filestore modification operations are running in parallel they may not be complete.
+Maintenance commands are safe to run with the daemon running; however, if other filestore modification operations are running in parallel, the maintaince command may not be complete.
 Most maintenance commands will operate on a snapshot of the database when it was last in a consistent state.

 ## Removing Invalid blocks

-The `filestore clean` command will remove invalid blocks as reported by `filstore verify`.
+The `filestore clean` command will remove invalid blocks as reported by `filestore verify`.
 You must specify what type of invalid blocks to remove.
 This command should be used with some care to avoid removing more than is intended.
 For help with the command use `filestore clean --help`